yw1008/CS246-GroupProject/README.md

+The Game of Chess
+In this project, you and your partner(s) will work together to produce a chess game.
-available online, so we outline them only briefly here.
+The rules of chess are readily available online, so we outline them only briefly here.
 Chess is played on an 8x8 checkerboard, arranged so that there is a white square at the bottom right.
 Players take turns making one move at a time.
 The player controlling the white pieces makes the first move.
 There are six types of pieces: